Physics 1408 Sections: H01 (Honors) & 090 (Majors)

 Expected Learning Outcomes

 Learning Outcome Assessment Distinguish between a scientific theory and speculation.
-Embedded Post Test.
+Evaluation of exam questions.
 Understand and Compute the fundamental elements of energy and motion.
-Embedded Post Test.
+Evaluation of exam questions.
 Verify the centrality of experiment to the scientific method.
 Evaluation of written laboratory reports.

 Course Coverage: Time permitting, the course will cover material from chapters 1-15 in the text.
 Course Web page: www.phys.ttu.edu/~ritlg/courses/p1408/index.html